-WINTEC is developing the Open Architecture/Common Interfaces (OA/CI) for Air Force Research Laboratory (AFRL) Munitions Directorate – helping to evolve the GBU-X suite of flexible air-launched weapon systems for next-generation mission capabilities.
+WINTEC is developing the Weapon Open System Architecture (WOSA) for Air Force Research Laboratory (AFRL) Munitions Directorate – helping to evolve the WOSA-compliant suite of flexible air-launched weapon systems for next-generation mission capabilities.

-In addition to developing the GBU-X OA/CI Interface Control Documents (ICDs), WINTEC is also supporting facilitation of quarterly Interface Control Working Group (ICWG) meetings – engaging Subject Matter Experts (SMEs) in evolving the ICDs and technical direction for the GBU-X family-of- weapons concept.
+In addition to developing the WOSA Interface Control Documents (ICDs), WINTEC is also supporting facilitation of quarterly Interface Control Working Group (ICWG) meetings – engaging Subject Matter Experts (SMEs) in evolving the ICDs and technical direction for the WOSA-compliant family-of- weapons concept.
 The SMEs comprise representatives of many of the Aerospace & Defense prime contractors and major suppliers within the air-launched precision-guided weapons community.

-To support validation of the OA/CI, modeling of candidate GBU-X internal communications technologies continues.
-Various sectors of the OA will be modeled from a data communications standpoint, e.g., the aircraft platform interface to the carriage systems and the GBU-X Mission Controller domain; the Navigation, Guidance and Autopilot domains; IMU, GPS and other navigation-aiding sensors, and integration by Navigation domain, etc. Ultimately, the full scope of the weapon architecture will be modeled for validation the ICD and the internal communications implementation approach.
+To support validation of the WOSA ICD, modeling of candidate weapon’s internal communications technologies continues.
+Various sectors of the Open Architecture will be modeled from a data communications standpoint, e.g., the aircraft platform interface to the carriage systems platform interface and the Mission Execution domain; the Navigation, Guidance and Autopilot domains; IMU, GPS and other navigation-aiding sensors, and integration by Navigation domain, etc. Ultimately, the full scope of the weapon architecture will be modeled for validating the ICD and alternative internal communications implementation approaches.

-AFRL/RW’s support for the GBU-X OA/CI, ICD/ICWG, and communications modeling efforts will continue to refine and add fidelity to the GBU-X weapon systems during the 2017 and 2018 timeframe.
+AFRL/RW’s support for the Weapon Open System Architecture, ICD/ICWG, and communications modeling efforts will continue under a SBIR Phase III contract to refine and add fidelity to WOSA-compliant weapon systems during the 2018 and 2019 timeframe.